getgud-io/cpp-getgud-sdk/README.md

   - `_ERROR`: Log all errors
   - `FATAL`: Log only fatal errors

+- `logToFile`: Weather SDK should write the logs to file or no
+- `logFileSizeInBytes`: Maximum log file size in bytes `(0, 100000000)` bytes
+- `circularLogFile`: In case this is set to true and the log file size exceeds the limit the SDK will start removing the first lines of the file to push more logs to the end of the log file

 #### Offline Report Sending fields
 - `reportsMaxBufferSizeInBytes`: Maximum size of the reports buffer in bytes for sending reports for finished matches.
 If the size of Report buffer fills too quickly all the next reports you send to us will be disregarded. `(0, 10000000)` bytes.
 - `maxReportsToSendAtOnce`: Maximum number of reports for offline matches that will be sent to Getgud at once. `(0, 100)` reports.